America’s Amazing Ghost Town

 The tourists couldn’t hear Lottie, but I could.

-” A chemist was brought in to extract every grain of gold dust from the surrounding waste piles.
-He discovered that a combination of mercury and arsenic did the trick.
-The town stumbled on another few years—and the toxic chemicals were washed out of sight back into the earth.
+” A chemist was brought in mercury and arsenic in order to extract every last grain of gold dust from the waste piles.
+He discovered that a combination of mercury and arsenic did the trick. on another few years toxic chemicals were washed into the earth and the crops failed.

 I walked past the rusted chassie of a pre-WWII automobile lying beside the wooden remains of an authentic Conestoga wagon.